 2. The Well-Being Of Their Employees

 A company showing care and concern for its employees is one of the key reasons consumers trust any particular brand.
-At the time of uncertainty, employees generally look forward to their employers to lead them more than they are looking to government and other organizations.
+At times of uncertainty, employees generally look forward to their employers to lead them more than they look to the government and other organizations.
 More than 50% of consumers trust brands that show their concern towards their employees in the time of crisis.
 Currently, COVID-19 is the biggest crisis that the whole world is going through.
-In this time, any change in trust largely based on how brands treat their employees.
+At this time, any change in trust is largely based on how brands treat their employees.

 So, what builds loyalty among employees, is perhaps a clear and frequent communication from the company’s side.
 About 90% of employees who are satisfied with the actions taken during this pandemic situation of COVID-199 believe that their employees are communicating well, which further results in significantly higher levels of trust.